[ aws . ecs ]

 deploymentConfiguration -> (structure)

-Optional deployment parameters that control how many tasks run during the deployment and the failure detection methods.
+Optional deployment parameters that control how many tasks run during a deployment and the ordering of stopping and starting tasks.

 deploymentCircuitBreaker -> (structure)